P.O. Box 50030 London, ON N6A 6H8 info@rett.ca (519) 474-6877

 2023 Hope Fund Grant Winners

-The Board of Directors has unanimously approved the funding of two research grants totaling $150,000 from the Hope Fund for 2023.
-Both projects have strong scientific merit and show promise into future Rett research.
+The Ontario Rett Syndrome Association (O.R.S.A.)
+Board of Directors has unanimously approved the funding of two research grant totaling $150,000 from The Hope Fund for 2023.
+The Hope Fund has funded over $828,000 in Canadian research to date.

-The Hope Fund was established in 2014 and, by the generosity of our community, has funded over $830,000 in Canadian research to date.
-O.R.S.A.’s Research Advisory Committee received and evaluated grant applications, comprised of impartial and prominent neurologists, geneticists and scientists from across Canada.
-O.R.S.A. would like to thank all those who applied for this opportunity.
+Grant applications were received and evaluated by O.R.S.A.’s Research Advisory Committee which is comprised of impartial and prominent neurologists, geneticists and scientists from across Canada.
+O.R.S.A. would like to thank all those individuals that applied for this grant.

-We are pleased to award funding to Dr. Ellis and Dr. Zani, to support their research titled: Astrocyte-derived Extracellular Vesicles to Rescue Rett Syndrome Neurons and Dr. Rossignol and Dr. LeRoux, to support their research titled: Electrophysiological non-invasive biomarkers in Rett Syndrome evaluation.
+We are pleased to award $100,000 to Dr. Ellis and Dr. Zani to support their research titled: Astrocyte-derived Extracellular Vesicles to Rescue Rett Syndrome Neurons.

 James Ellis, PhD